brenusaraujo/trybe-projects/README.md

 > e aborda introdução ao desenvolvimento de software, front-end,
 > back-end, ciência da computação, engenharia de software, metodologias
 > ágeis e habilidades comportamentais.

+🇺🇸 > "Trybe is a future school for any person who wants
+> to change your life and build a sucesseful career in technology.
+> At Trybe, you only pay for the course when you get a good job.
+>
+> Trybe's summary is made of about 1500 hours of remote classes
+> and approach software development 101, front-end,
+> back-end, computer science, software engineering, agile methodologies
+> and soft skills.

 ## Fundamentos do desenvolvimento web :heavy_check_mark: